rq/rq/index.md

 ## Project history

-This project has been inspired by the good parts of [Celery][1], [Resque][2] and [this snippet][3], and has been created as a lightweight alternative to the heaviness of Celery or other AMQP-based queueing implementations.
+This project has been inspired by the good parts of [Celery][1], [Resque][2] and [this snippet][3], and has been created as a lightweight alternative to existing queueing frameworks, with a low barrier to entry.

 [m]: http://pypi.python.org/pypi/mailer
 [p]: http://docs.python.org/library/pickle.html